mpwg/Rebrickable.framework/Rebrickable.framework/Rebrickable_framework.docc/Rebrickable.framework.md

 ```

 ## License
-RebrickableSDK is licensed under the MIT License.
+RebrickableSDK is licensed under the AGPL3 License.
 See the LICENSE file for more information.